DisnakeDev/disnake/docs/ext/commands/commands.rst

 .. versionadded:: |vnext|

-With :data:`typing.Annotated`, you can use converters in a type-safe way.
+With :data:`typing.Annotated`, you can use converters in a more type-safe way.
 Taking the example from :ref:`ext_commands_basic_converters` above, ``content`` is annotated as ``to_upper`` (i.e. a converter function), while it would naturally be a :class:`str` at runtime;
 this will likely trip up type-checkers such as pyright/mypy.